Corporate Governance Mission

 Effective communication across bank’s departments and branches is also crucial to widen corporate governance practices throughout our bank.
 Open communication is an essential part of the bank’s governance principles to ensure full compliance, risk management and transparency.

-MEAB Corporate Governance structure includes the Board of Directors; the Chairman; the various committees; Control functions; the External Auditors; Senior Management and various Business and Support units.
+MEAB bank Corporate Governance structure includes the Board of Directors; the Chairman; the various committees; Control functions; the External Auditors; Senior Management and various Business and Support units.
 It is worth mentioning that a well-organized framework for the assignment of responsibility and accountability is the main aim of this structure.

 Board of Directors